GSA/touchpoints/README.md

 - copy the file ./pre-commit to your .git/hooks/ folder within the project to ensure changed files adhere to project standards, prior to commit.
 - to get a commit through without running that pre-commit hook, use the --no-verify option

+## Updating USWDS
+Touchpoints employs a customized version of USWDS for styling.
+Upgrading to a new version of USWDS requires the following steps:
+1. Run `yarn upgrade @uswds/uswds --latest --exact` to get the latest version of USWDS.
+2. Run `npx gulp updateUswds` to update all of our project's assets to the new version of USWDS.
+This update includes a step that generates CSS from the USWDS SASS files along with our project customizations.
+See [uswds-compiler documentation](https://designsystem.digital.gov/documentation/getting-started/developers/phase-two-compile/#introducing-uswds-compile-2) for more details.

 ## License

 See [LICENSE](LICENSE.md)